abhishek47kashyap/abhishek47kashyap.github.io/_pages/about.md

 Hello, I'm a **robotics software engineer** at [Telexistence Inc.](https://tx-inc.com/en/home/), a company that builds robots for restocking beverages at convenience stores.
 Last year in 2022, we started deploying robots at 300 FamilyMart stores ([press release](https://tx-inc.com/en/blog/2022/08/10/11737/)).

-I'm part of the Automation Team which works on **motion planning, computer vision, and system integration**.
+I'm part of the Automation Team that works on **motion planning, computer vision, and system integration**.
 My specific responsibilities include:
 - adding new and maintaining existing functionality of motion planning modules
 - providing support in integrating computer vision modules
 - creating and maintaining docs on software development and robot deployment in stores